rahuljain1311/Node-Hapi-Starter-Kit/README.md

 1. `docker-compose up -d`

-2. To drop the database run `docker-compose run app npm run drop-local` .
-Similarly `migrate-local` and `create-local` commands are available
+2. Any command available in package.json can be run directly.
+For eg. to drop the database run `docker-compose run app npm run drop-localPSQL` .
+Similarly `migrate-localPSQL` and `create-localPSQL`.

 3. To see logs of any of these containers first choose the container (app or db).
     a.
 Do `docker-compose ps` to list all the containers for THIS particular project.
     b.
 Choose the container name.
     c. `docker logs -ft --details --since 5m <Container_name>` .
 See docker logs -h for more info.

+4. Even though hot reloading will work , it be possible that you need to restart your server, or build your containers again using a different configs.
+Do the steps below to rebuild:
+    a. `docker stop nodehapistarterkit_app_1 nodehapistarterkit_db_1`
+    b. `docker rm nodehapistarterkit_app_1 nodehapistarterkit_db_1`
+    c. `docker-compose up -d`